If you’re wondering what to say in a job interview to impress employers and win the job, keep reading…

 In order to have a great interview and get hired by top companies, these are the things you should make sure to say before you leave the conversation.

 It’s crucial to show you’ve done your research before the interview.

 Why?
 A lot of job seekers apply to many companies without knowing anything about them.
 They’re desperate and don’t really care, and companies can tell!

-So if you want to stand out and get hired for great jobs, you need to show that you understand the job and company, and you have real reasons for wanting to interview at this particular job.
+So if you want to stand out and get hired for great jobs, show that you understand the job and company, and that you have specific reasons for wanting to interview for this role.

 This is why they ask “why did you apply for this position?”